 - Take the chance to obtain SAS certification to strengthen your CV and improve your future prospects

-- Prepare for careers in fields such as data analysis, business intelligence, web and mobile design – or even starting your own IT business venture
+- Prepare for careers in fields such as data analysis and business intelligence – or even starting your own IT business venture

 As organisations become ever more dependent on information technology to operate efficiently and effectively, our BSc (Hons) Information Technology primes you for exciting career opportunities in any sector, anywhere in the world.